SignScene: Visual Sign Grounding for Mapless Navigation

 \subsection{Sign Understanding}

 We build on the sign understanding approach of \cite{agrawal2025arxiv}, querying a VLM to parse an image of a sign into navigational cues $\navcues$.
 This leverages the VLM’s rich understanding of text and common human symbols, and its strong capability to reason about complex, compositional instructions conveyed through text and icons.
-To improve robustness in parsing symbolic content, we prompt the VLM with a small set of symbol prototypes collected from diverse environments (\figref{fig:parsing}).
+To improve robustness in parsing symbolic content, we prompt the VLM with a small set of symbol prototypes collected from diverse environments (\figref{fig:atom}(a)).
 This in-context learning strategy enables the VLM to generalize beyond cardinal directions and handle a broader range of navigational structures, such as stairs and escalators.
-Concretely, our sign understanding module prompts the VLM to extract text and symbols corresponding to locations $\signloc[j]$ and navigational instructions $\signdir[j]$, and to associate them via bipartite matching to produce the final set of navigational cues $\navcues$.
+Concretely, our sign understanding module prompts the VLM to extract the locations and associate each location with an element from the set of navigational instructions $\signdir[j]$, given by the sign dictionary.
 The sign understanding module assumes that the camera is aligned with a sign-centric frame, \ie{}, viewing the sign head-on.
-For real-world deployment, we integrate a sign alignment module (\secref{sec:setup}) that actively aligns the robot with a detected sign to satisfy this assumption.
+For real-world deployment, we integrate a sign alignment module (\secref{sec:active}) that actively aligns the robot with a detected sign to satisfy this assumption.
+We ensure that the image crops used for the visual symbol prototypes in the dictionary do not overlap with any testing data.